 Manolo Blahnik Feminism: the Right to Choos

-I call the new feminism Manolo Blahnik Feminism, which is a super-sexual, super-sexy, and super-confusing form of self-empowerment.
+| filed under: Cultural Hangover, Feminist, Gender Roles, Sexual Empowerment, Traditional Feminist Goals, Feminism, Female Chauvinist Pigs, Male Perception, Feminist Criticism, Sexual Objectification, Sexual Freedom, Objectification, Vulnerability to Abuse, Gender Dynamics, Empowerment, Self-Expression, Fashion and Feminism, Modern Feminism Contradictions, Manolo Blahnik Feminism, Raunch Culture, Empowering vs. Exploiting, Societal ImplicationsI call the new feminism Manolo Blahnik Feminism, which is a super-sexual, super-sexy, and super-confusing form of self-empowerment.
 Ariel Levy calls it "raunch culture" and I believe that it is going to blow up in American women's faces.

-The Manolo Blahnik feminist wants to be taken, wants to find a real man, wants to take risks and have a great time; she pursues a doctrine of devil may care.
+The Manolo Blahnik feminist wants to be taken, wants to find a real man, wants to take risks and have a great time.
+She pursues a doctrine of 'devil may care.'

-Well, no matter what the Manolo Blahnik Feminist thinks she wants and no matter what she thinks she's doing, she is actually walking into a very dangerous trap.
+Well, no matter what the Manolo Blahnik feminist thinks she wants, and no matter what she thinks she's doing, she is actually walking into a very dangerous trap.

-We men are not responding to this self-empowerment with amazement and respect, we're responding to it by licking our lips, by taking advantage, by rubbing our hands together, and by trying not to jinx this out of being.
-We are pretty well convinced that what is happening won't last: the Manolo Blahnik feminist fancies herself the aggressor, the buyer, the pursuer, the seducer.
+We men are not responding to this self-empowerment with amazement and respect.
+We're responding to it by licking our lips, by taking advantage, by rubbing our hands together, and by trying not to jinx this out of being.
+We are pretty well convinced that what is happening won't last.
+The Manolo Blahnik feminist fancies herself the aggressor, the buyer, the pursuer, the seducer.
 And we men are what she is after.

-All we see is, "man that girl is fine -- I'd like some of that."
+All we see is, "Man, that girl is fine—I’d like some of that."

-Manolo BlahnikAnd even worse, this is a very dangerous game.
+And even worse, this is a very dangerous game.
 We men are bigger, stronger, and not all of us are so nice.
-I personally have a lot of experience with women who are survivors -- survivors not just of dating or their 20s, but survivors of sexual abuse and rape.
+I personally have a lot of experience with women who are survivors—not just of dating or their twenties, but survivors of sexual abuse and rape.

-I have loved them, I have befriended them, and I worked through relationships with women who have survived sexual abuse and rape.
+I have loved them, I have befriended them, and I have worked through relationships with women who have survived sexual abuse and rape.

-Its always an ugly story and the world is never the same.
+It’s always an ugly story, and the world is never the same.
 We just have not received the memo.
 This kind of exciting, naughty, passionate, irresponsible, reckless indulgence in "raunch culture" is going to result in one hell of a cultural hangover.

 Many women will be unable to recover from this self-indulgence with any semblance of faith, trust, hope, or intactness.